jinghuazhao/physalia/NOTES.md

 cat README.md | \
 codedown bash
 ```
+This also works when the keyword is wrapped in braces, e.g., {r}.

 Additional information on npm (Node Package Manager) is available from https://www.w3schools.com/whatis/whatis_npm.asp.

 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine, available from https://nodejs.org/en/download/.